Summer camps for coding

 This is the year when teaching children how to code is really taking off and there are moves to make sure it is not just the children of the rich and the technocrats who learn this key skill.

 In England, come September coding will be made a mandatory subject for state-run primary schools and younger students in secondary schools.

-In the US, the organisation "Black Girls Code" is making moves to bridge a digital divide and give girls the skills they need to make it.'My language'
+In the US, the organisation "Black Girls Code" is making moves to bridge a digital divide and give girls the skills they need to make it.

 Twelve-year-old Nia Johnson and her mother Stacey were up at six in the morning to make it to the Black Girls Code hackathon in Brooklyn, New York.
 They won't be home until after 10 at night.

 At the event girls come together to solve problems by building apps.